YanShtein/ReactDrumMachine/README.md

 Finally class -App- holds initial states for the drum power, array, display pad name, and initial volume.

-The PowerControl initialy set to true, so the page will start with drum ON. than each object will be bound to PowerControl method, otherwise all is off.
+The PowerControl method initial state set to true, so the page will start with drum ON. than each object will be bound to PowerControl method, otherwise all is off.